 You may be looking at that timeline and saying to yourself, “What the heck does this have to do with my marketing for 2020?”
 Let me answer….EVERYTHING!
 You can see that over the last two decades our communication channels have exploded.
 While in the 90s many people relished in the sweet sound of “You’ve Got Mail!” today’s consumers can be found sighing in frustration when they see their inbox loaded with messages.

-Marketing has historically been a one-way system of distributing messages to consumers and hoping that they would eventually respond by purchasing, calling or patronizing your establishment.
+According to Austin Texas SEO company, marketing has historically been a one-way system of distributing messages to consumers and hoping that they would eventually respond by purchasing, calling or patronizing your establishment.
 However, thanks to text messaging, Facebook Messenger, Live Chat, and chatbots, advertisers have an unprecendented ability to engage with consumers in a two-way communication with ads.

 With each new iteration of technology, our accepted response time has changed — friends make plans faster, families stay closer, and businesses provide answers instantly.
 In the age of live chat, customers expect conversations to happen how, when, and where they want.
 That is why Conversational Marketing is vital for a healthy digital marketing strategy in today’s world of instant gratification.